MicrosoftDocs/dynamics-365-supply-chain-insights/articles/review-edit-delete-collaboration.md

 This topic describes how to review, edit, and delete data collaborations in Microsoft Dynamics 365 Supply Chain Insights.

-What data you need to know and need to share with your partners can change over time.
-To accommodate these changes, you can review, edit, and delete data collaborations as needed.
+The data that you must know and the data that you must share with your partners can change over time.
+To accommodate these changes, you can review, edit, and delete data collaborations as required.

 ## Review and edit your organization's collaborations

-Data collaborations that you create are listed under **My organization's collaborations** on the Supply Chain Insights **Data collaborations** page.
+Data collaborations that you create are listed on the **My organization's collaborations** tab of the **Data collaborations** page in Dynamics 365 Supply Chain Insights.
 Select a collaboration to review or edit it.

-## Partners tab
+### Partners tab

-The **Partners** tab lists partners who have been invited or have accepted an invitation for a data collaboration.
-You can remove a partner from a collaboration by selecting the vertical ellipsis contextual menu for a partner.
-Alternatively, you can add more partners in addition to those specified when you first made a collaboration by selecting **Add partners** on the top left.
+The **Partners** tab lists partners who have been invited for a data collaboration or who have accepted an invitation.
+To remove a partner from a collaboration, select the vertical ellipsis button for that partner.
+To add a partner to the set of partners that you specified when you first made a collaboration, select **Add partners** in the upper left.

 ### Data shared tab

-The **Data shared** tab contains information on what data you are sharing with the partners in a collaboration.
-To update what data you are giving your partners, update the checkbox values in the **Share?** column.
+The **Data shared** tab contains information about what data you're sharing with the partners in a collaboration.
+To update what data you're giving to your partners, update the checkbox values in the **Share?** column.

 ### Data requested tab

-The **Data requested** tab contains information on what data you are requesting from the partners in the collaboration.
+The **Data requested** tab contains information about what data you're requesting from the partners in a collaboration.
 To update what data you want from your partners, update the checkbox values in the **Request to share?** column.

 ### Delete collaborations

-You can delete a collaboration on the **My organizations' collaborations** tab by selecting the collaboration and then selecting **Delete** on the top left.
-While it is possible to delete your own collaborations, you can't delete your partners' collaborations.
+You can delete a collaboration on the **My organizations' collaborations** tab by selecting the collaboration and then selecting **Delete** in the upper left.
+Although you can delete your own collaborations, you can't delete your partners' collaborations.

 ## Review and edit your partners' collaborations

 To review or change what data you're sharing in a partner's collaboration, first find the collaboration on the **Partners' collaborations** tab of the **Data collaborations** page.
-Then go to the **Data requested** tab and update the checkbox values accordingly under the **Share?** column, and then select **Save changes** on the top right.
-If you no longer want to share any data you can clear all of the checkbox values, or you can leave the collaboration entirely by selecting **Leave collaboration** on the top left.
+Then, on the **Data requested** tab, update the checkbox values in the **Share?** column.
+Finally, select **Save changes** in the upper right.

+If you no longer want to share any data, you can clear all the checkboxes in the **Share?** column.
+Alternatively, you can completely leave the collaboration by selecting **Leave collaboration** in the upper left.

 ## Data deletion notice

-When data is deleted from a collaboration in Supply Chain Insights, the original source of the data Supply Chain Insights ingested is not affected.
-Data can be deleted from Supply Chain Insights when you remove requested entities from collaborations under **My organization's collaborations**, or when you delete one of these collaborations.
-Similarly, data can be deleted when you stop sharing entities amongst collaborations listed under **Partners' collaborations**, or when you leave one of those collaborations.
+If data is deleted from a collaboration in Supply Chain Insights, the original source of the data that Supply Chain Insights ingested isn't affected.
+Data can be deleted from Supply Chain Insights when you remove requested entities from collaborations on the **My organization's collaborations** tab, or when you delete one of those collaborations.
+In a similar way, data can be deleted when you stop sharing entities among collaborations that are listed on the **Partners' collaborations** tab, or when you leave one of those collaborations.

 > [!NOTE]
-> It can take up to 48 hours for data deletion to take effect.
+> Data deletion can require up to 48 hours to take effect.